Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models

 \subsection{Related Work}

-Our proposed method builds upon a rich literature based on decision analysis for posterior summarization. \cite{maceachern2001decision} and \cite{gutierrez2005statistical} used a similar approach to summarize nonparametric regression models. \cite{hanh-carvalho-2015} used decision analysis to perform variable selection in regression models under sparse priors, extending the ideas from \cite{lindley1968choice}.
-Similar techniques have also been adopted for seemingly unrelated regressions \citep{puelz2017variable}, graphical models \citep{bashir2019post}, time-varying parameters \citep{huber2021inducing}, and factor analysis \citep{bolfarine2024decoupling}, among others. \cite{woody2021model} proposed projecting the posterior distribution of gaussian processes to a lower-dimensional posterior summary equipped with uncertainty quantification.
-This approach has since been successfully applied to create summaries for causal estimates for growth mindset intervention, as seen in \cite{yeager2019national}, and more recently. \cite{fisher2024bayesian}, applied the procedure in estimate heterogeneous treatment effects in randomized trials with noncompliance, among others.
-Recently, \cite{buch2024bayesian} introduced a method for estimating level-set clustering using nonparametric surrogates, compared to this approach, our method provides a more flexible and modular alternative with the possibility of using different loss functions and summary classes for both density and cluster estimation.
+Our proposed method builds upon a rich literature using decision analysis for posterior summarization. \cite{maceachern2001decision} and \cite{gutierrez2005statistical} used a similar approach to summarize nonparametric regression models. \cite{hanh-carvalho-2015} used decision analysis to perform variable selection in regression models under sparse priors, extending the ideas from \cite{lindley1968choice}.
+Similar techniques were adopted for seemingly unrelated regressions \citep{puelz2017variable}, graphical models \citep{bashir2019post}, time-varying parameters \citep{huber2021inducing}, and factor analysis \citep{bolfarine2024decoupling}. \cite{woody2021model} proposed projecting the posterior distribution of Gaussian processes to a lower-dimensional posterior summary equipped with uncertainty quantification.
+This approach has since been successfully applied to create posterior summaries for causal estimates for growth mindset intervention, as seen in \cite{yeager2019national}. \cite{fisher2024bayesian} applied a similar procedure to estimate heterogeneous treatment effects in randomized trials with noncompliance.
+Recently, \cite{buch2024bayesian} introduced a method for estimating level-set clustering using nonparametric surrogates.
+Compared to this approach, our method provides a more flexible and modular alternative with the possibility of using different loss functions and summary classes for both density and cluster estimation.